Oculomotor apraxia: Type 2

 Ataxia-oculomotor apraxia type 2 (AOA2), also known as spinocerebellar ataxia with axonal neuropathy type 2, has its onset during adolescence.
 It is characterized by cerebellar atrophy and peripheral neuropathy.
 Sufferers of type 2 have high amounts of another protein called alpha-fetoprotein (AFP), and may also have high amounts of the protein creatine phosphokinase (CPK).
 Mutations in the SETX gene are the cause of the disease.
 AOA2 shows cerebellar atrophy, loss of Purkinje cells, and demyelination.
 In particular, there is a failure of the cerebrocerebellar circuit in AOA2 that has been shown to be responsible for the weaker coordination of complex cognitive functions such as working memory, executive functions, speech, and sequence learning.
-Although there is no sign of mental retardation or severe dementia, even after long disease duration, research on families with possible AOA2 have shown mild cognitive impairment as indexed by the mini–mental state examination (MMSE) and the Mattis dementia rating scale.
+Although there is no sign of intellectual disability or severe dementia, even after long disease duration, research on families with possible AOA2 have shown mild cognitive impairment as indexed by the mini–mental state examination (MMSE) and the Mattis dementia rating scale.
 These impairments appear to be mostly due to a deficit in initiation and concept subtests.